YashJain04/Information-Retrieval-System-2/README.md

 - Implemented parts of Neural Ranking (neural_ranking.py)
 - Documentation of code and program
 - Researched RERANKING process use case of CrossEncoders
-- Aided in explaination of model performance
-- Implemented, ran, and evaluated the TITLE vs TEXT/TITLE for all models
+- Implemented framework for TITLE vs TITLE/TEXT

 ## Running Instructions: 📓
 Ensure the following is installed: